jordelver/elver.me/uses/index.md

   recommend ZFS enough -- I've recovered and replaced all disks and it was very straightforward.

-  It runs [Plex], and a few other services including the UniFi controller software.
+  It runs [Plex], and a few other services.

+- _NETWORK APPLIANCE_ -- For running the [UniFi controller software].
+A
+  super-slim [Lenovo ThinkCentre M900 Desktop PC] with Intel(R) Core(TM)
+  i5-6500T CPU running @ 2.5GHz.
+8GB RAM and 256GB SSD.
+Mounted inside a
+  cupboard using a [VESA adaptor].

 ## Desk setup